The home state of Aaron Rodgers, Ryan Braun, Scott Walker, Aaron Rodgers, me.

 If Biden and Obama were serious about this, they'd be pursuing some policy changes that make it harder for financial institutions to be making reckless decisions that affect the economy.

-Well, what's unseemly about this is that uh in this this blog, uh the whole DOJ Department of Justice is stacked with lawyers from all of the uh from law firms that represent all of these firms, these uh Wall Street firms.
+Well, what's unseemly about this is that in this blog, the whole DOJ, the Department of Justice, is stacked with lawyers from all of the law firms that represent all of these firms, these Wall Street firms.

-I mean, Geitner was really a Wall Street guy.
+I mean, Geithner was really a Wall Street guy.

 There's a revolving door that goes back and forth there.

-I think the conservatives make a mistake when they carry water for the large financial institutions because it's really that it's the liberals that they've been in bed with the most.
+I think the conservatives make a mistake when they carry water for the large financial institutions because it's really the liberals that they've been in bed with the most.

 I just think that when you have an industry that is so integral to the United States of America that we're terrified that they fail, we've got to take at least a somewhat aggressive stance toward their reckless decisions.